issacboil/configs/README.md

 # configs
-configs for my arch systems
+These are the configs that I use for my Desktop and Laptop both running arch.